 If someone close to you dies and you need to make a claim,

-contact the deceased's insurer or super fund and find out exactly
+contact their insurer or super fund and find out exactly what you

 Life cover is something that's worth talking